NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ```
 File: _newtonraphson.hpp_

-The `newtonraphson.cpp` is rewritten from a while loop to a do while loop like with a push to the iterations vector each cycle.
+The `do` loop in `newtonraphson.cpp` is updated to include a `push_back` to the `iterations` vector.
+This way, we can record the value of relevant variables in each cycle, as follows:

 ```cpp
 #include "newtonraphson.hpp"